mattmccormick/docs/create_craigslist_account.md

 ![](newaccount4.jpg)<br>
 *If you did not recieve an email, make sure you check your junk folder.

-5. Enter a password for your new account and click "Submit Password and Log In"
+5. Enter a password for your new account and click "**Submit Password and Log In**"
 ![](newaccount5.jpg)

-6. When it confirms your password, click "Continue to your account"
+6. When it confirms your password, click "**Continue to your account**"
 ![](newaccount6.jpg)

-7. Read and click "I ACCEPT" to finalize your new account
+7. Read and click "**I ACCEPT**" to finalize your new account
 ![](newaccount7.jpg)

 **You are now ready to start using your new Craigslist account!**